christianblais/spark/README.md

 ##Objectives
-The game ends when all star(s) have been claimed, at which time players will count the number of planets they have conquered - each conquered planet is worth 1 point, and some combinations may yield bonuses (see scoring section of this rule booklet)
+The game ends when all star(s) have been claimed, at which time players will count the number of planets they have conquered - each conquered planet is worth 1 point, each conquered star is worth 2 points.
+Some combinations may yield bonuses (see scoring section of this rule booklet)

 ## Setup